 I mostly use my ice roller for special events.
 Like when one of my kids accidentally jacks me in the face or before attending an event like a wedding or before family photos.
 If we have a wedding coming up, I’ll start using the ice roller every day for a week leading up to the wedding.
 Same goes with family photos.
 Ice rollers help reduce puffiness, firm skin, and calm redness.

 14. Stem Cell Mask

 This is my go-to mask.
 I typically use it at night after The Ordinary AHA peel.
 After using this combo, I wake in the morning with my pores looking smaller and fine lines looking plump and not as noticeable.

 The stem cell mask helps to reduce the look of fine lines and wrinkles, hydrates, brightens, firms, and tones.
 It also smells really good.
 The mask tingles a little bit, usually about 5 minutes after I application but the feeling doesn’t last very long.
 The container says to leave on for 30 minutes but usually leave it on for an hour or so.

 Click here for where I get the mask– it’s the cheapest of anywhere.
 This is also a good deal right now— you get two for $52.
+And if you use code OFFER, you can get an additional 10% off if you’ve never shopped with QVC before.
 Keep one for yourself and give the other to a friend!
 And if you want to try an array of masks, this is a good set that’s on sale right now.
 Be sure to apply to get the 15% off coupon.

 15. Hydrocolloid Bandages